lakefox/p2p-network/README.md

 ## Connecting

 LakeFox is a platform/language indepentent framework, it communtinicates through websockets and runs anywhere Node.Js runs.
-To connect and send messages through the websockets you will need to connect to http://localhost:PORT, (PORT being what ever you have set it to be),
+To connect and send messages through the websockets you will need to connect to http://localhost:PORT, (PORT being what ever you have set it to be), then once the connection is established you will send and receive everything through the "DATA" channel.
+After the websocket connection is made and all the p2p cnnections are made the server will send ```json {"CONNECTED": true}```

 1. Start LakeFox on the players computer
 ``` shell